Climate Change Issues

 7. Proposal on a call for leadership This proposal on the need for an Eco-socialist perspective and leadership to prevent Catastrophic Climate Change was adopted at the CCDS National Convention on 7/24/09.

-8. Rethinking our Strategy is Imperative - Comment on the UN Climate Change Science Compendium 2009
+8. Rethinking our Strategy is Imperative [unavailable now]- Comment on the UN Climate Change Science Compendium 2009

 9. Metro DC Presents Eco-Socialism on 10-12-09.
 The slide show for this presentation in PDF SALSA.pdf